Event-based Moving Object Detection and Tracking: Preliminaries

 The local gradients of $\mathcal{T}$ and the event density $\mathcal{D}$ both quantify the error in event cloud motion compensation.
 We model the global warp field \(\phi^G(x, y, t)\) with a 4 parameter global motion model \(\mathcal{M}^G = \{h_x, h_y, h_z, \theta\}\) to describe the distortion induced in the event cloud by the camera motion.
 The resulting coordinate transformation amounts to:

 Here the the original event coordinates \(\left\{x, y, t\right\}\) are transformed into new coordinates \(\left\{x', y', t\right\}\).
 Note that the time\-stamp remains unchanged in the transformation and is omitted in Eq.~\ref{eq:transform} for simplicity.
-An additional assumption is that the event trajectory \(\xi_{ij}\) (Eq. \ref{eq:xi_trajectory}) remains linear in time, which holds true for a sufficiently small time slice \(\delta t\).
+Furthermore, we assume linear event trajectories \(\xi_{ij}\) (Eq. \ref{eq:xi_trajectory}) within the time slice.

-The parameters of the model denote the shift \((h_x, h_y)\) parallel to the image plane, the motion \((h_z)\) towards the image plane - effectively the ``expansion'' of the event cloud, and its rotation \((\theta)\) around the \(Z\) axis of the image plane.
+The parameters of the model denote the shift \((h_x, h_y)\) parallel to the image plane, a motion (h_z) towards the image plane, effectively a radial expansion of the event cloud, and a rotation \((\theta)\) around the \(Z\) axis, effectively a circular component of the event cloud.